What are conditions in Azure Active Directory conditional access?

 For more information, see What is the location condition in Azure Active Directory conditional access?.

-Require a compliant device for mobile and desktop applications that download large amounts of data to the device.
+Require a managed device for mobile and desktop applications that download data to a device.
 At the same time, allow browser access from any device.
+This scenario prevents saving and syncing documents to an unmanaged device.
+With this method, you can reduce the probability for data loss if the device is lost or stolen.

 Block access from web applications but allow access from mobile and desktop applications.